What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 The short answer: there’s opportunity in this market — but you need the right strategy to take advantage of it.

-Let’s break down where things stand right now, and what to watch as we head into the second half of 2025.
+Let’s break down where things stand right now, and what to watch as we head into the final stretch of 2025.

 1. Mortgage Rates Are Easing, and Incentives Are Getting Better